 — Manchester City (@ManCity) August 17, 2018

-Finally, Manchester City do end up winning the title, and smashing several records along the way.
-They became the first team to end up with 100 points, and have the earliest confirmation win.
+Finally, Manchester City end up winning the title and smashing several records along the way.
+They became the first team to end up with 100 points and have the earliest confirmed win.

 Moreover, they also had the most goals and most away wins.
 However, there was some controversy regarding the access of cameras, but all worked out in the end.